algolia/chunk-text/README.md

 ```

 If no space is detected before `chunkSize` is reached, then it will truncate the word to always
-ensure the resulting text chunks have at the maximum a length of `chunkSize`.
+ensure the resulting text chunks have at maximum a length of `chunkSize`.

 ``` javascript
 var out = chunk('hello world', 4);